Painting on Location

 Raw Sienna is as grainy as Pozzouli Red and Yellow Oxide.

-Thalo Green needs alcohol to dissolve, let the alcohol evaporate and use limewater medium, add Quinacridone Magenta to make a good black.
+Thalo Green needs alcohol to dissolve, let the alcohol evaporate on the palette and use limewater medium, add Quinacridone Magenta to make a good black.

 Once a stroke sets with egg you can't put another coat on top of it in fresco or secco.
-Don't use egg on buon fresco, just lime water.
-Later acrylic medium tested to be very good mixed with lime water.
+Don't use egg on wet buon fresco, just lime water.
+For secco use casein, it stays flat finish, egg adds shine.

 15 days later, all of these pigments are lime safe.